SMTG-Bham/easyunfold/docs/examples/example_nabis2.md

 ## Atom-Projected Unfolded Band Structure
 We can also plot the unfolded band structure with atomic projections, which is useful for understanding the electronic structure of the material.
 In this case, we are curious as to which atoms are contributing to the band edges, and so the atomic projections will be useful.
-For this, we need the `PROCAR` output from VASP with the atomic and orbital projection information, and so `LORBIT` should be set to `11`, `12`, `13` or `14` in the `INCAR` for the supercell calculation.
+For this, we need the `PROCAR(.gz)` output from VASP with the atomic and orbital projection information, and so `LORBIT` should be set to `11`, `12`, `13` or `14` in the `INCAR` for the supercell calculation.